-Senior Leaders’ Webinar 4: Leading Academy Trusts – Why Most Work But Some Don’t led by Sir David Carter
+Senior Leaders’ Webinar 4: Leading Academy Trusts – Why Some Fail, But Most Don’t led by Sir David Carter

 This session will look at the key strategic priorities that trusts are embedding that are making a difference to the lives of children.
 These revolve around leadership, professional development, school improvement and governance and the session will draw upon the evidence that Sir David describes in his book of the same name.